franblas/trognon/README.md

 ### Permissions
 Since newest versions of Android, it is not sufficient to set user permissions into the `Manifest` for some of them.
 Required permissions are prompted during the on boarding, a special class `RequestUserPermission` manage the logic.
 In this case the camera is the only permission we asked for.
+Also the app use some dependencies that ask more permissions, we simply force the app to remove them into the `Manifest` as we don't need them.

 ### Notifications
 Notifications are implemented into the  `NotificationsCenter` class.
 The logic is to setup a recurrent alarm